allient/create-fastapi-project/create_fastapi_project/templates/langchain_basic/README.md

 2. Get your API key from [API Key - SerpApi](https://serpapi.com/manage-api-key).
 3. Set your API key as an environment variable named `SERP_API_KEY`.

+## Reverse Proxy

+This project employs [Caddy](https://caddyserver.com/) as a reverse proxy to efficiently route and manage incoming requests.

 ## Getting Started

 The commands in this documentation can be customized on the **Makefile**.
 It can be started with and without docker.